anishjv/cellapp-analysis/README.md

 ## Usage

-1. Specify the root folder (this folder must contain cellapp-generated inference folders and the raw intensity stacks.)
-This must be input as a Path.
+1. **Specify the root folder**.
+This folder must contain cellapp-generated inference folders and the raw intensity stacks and is input as a Path object.

 ```python
 experiment1 = cellapp_analysis.analysis(Path(root_folder), plotting_only: False)